kjansson/minipot/README.md

 # minipot

-Minipot is a simplistic SSH honeypot written in Go
+Minipot is a minimalistic SSH honeypot written in Go

 # How does it work?
 Minipot is a "fake" SSH server which accepts login as root with any password after a certain number of attempts.